GoogleChrome/web.dev/src/site/content/en/learn/html/template/index.md

 We'll discuss using the `<template>` and `<slot>` elements, the `slot` attribute, and JavaScript to create a template with an encapsulated [Shadow DOM](/shadowdom-v1/).
 We'll then re-use the defined element, customizing a section of text, just like you would any element or web component.
-We'll also briefly discuss using CSS from without and outside of the custom element.
+We'll also briefly discuss using CSS from within and outside of the custom element.

 ## The `<template>` element